desainis/flask-hello-k8s/docs/hello-api.md

 `https://some-real-url.com/v1/`

 #### Versioning
 The API is versioned to support the different infrastructure providers that are available for you to create clusters.
-All /v1 APIs can be used to work only with IBM Cloud classic infrastructure.
-To work with a cluster that was provisioned on IBM Virtual Private Cloud (VPC) infrastructure, you must use the /v2 API.

-For information about the API versions, see About the API.

 #### Error handling
 This API uses standard HTTP response codes to indicate whether a method completed successfully.
 A 200 response indicates success.
 A 400 type response is some sort of failure, and a 500 type response usually indicates an internal system error. (_Note:_ Not every HTTP status code is used)